WWE Capitol Punishment: Background

+In June 2010, WWE held a professional wrestling pay-per-view (PPV) event titled Fatal 4-Way.
+The following year, WWE replaced Fatal 4-Way with an event titled Capitol Punishment, and it was scheduled for June 19, 2011, at the Verizon Center in Washington, D.C. and featured wrestlers from the Raw and SmackDown brands.
+Promotion for the event was centered around its setting of Washington, D.C., the capital of the United States, and the event's name was also a play on the term capital punishment.

-As WWE's June 2011 pay-per-view (PPV) event, which featured wrestlers from the Raw and SmackDown brands, Capitol Punishment replaced the 2010 Fatal 4-Way themed event.
-Promotion towards for Capitol Punishment was centered around the setting for the PPV, that being the United States capital, Washington, D.C., held at the city's Verizon Center on June 19, 2011.
-WWE produced a video to promote the event using actual press footage of President Barack Obama spliced and edited with footage that WWE recorded using actors.
+WWE produced a video to promote the event using actual press footage of U.S. president Barack Obama spliced and edited with footage that WWE recorded using actors.
 The video was intended to show Obama answering questions about Capitol Punishment in a press conference.
 First airing on May 22 at Over the Limit, WWE received criticism for the video.
 To avoid legal complications with the U.S. government, WWE added a disclaimer at the start of the video for future airings.
 This included spelling out their acronym as "World Wrestling Entertainment", a name they ceased using earlier in the year, in which "WWE" became an orphaned initialism.

 The parody of a White House Presidential press conference is intended to publicize WWE's (World Wrestling Entertainment) pay-per-view television event known as Capitol Punishment, which emanates from our Nation's Capital on Sunday, June 19.